LukePappa/Ourism/text.md

-The perfect fulfillment that may only be found in the act of existing itself is called Ennea.
+The perfect fulfillment that may be found in the act of existing itself is called Ennea.
 One who pursues Ennea is an Ourite.